ir-engine/developer-docs/docs/manual/03_modules/04_api/index.md

 # API documentation

 This section explains how to document APIs in the iR Engine codebase.
-It covers the API documentation architecture, implementation guides, and best practices for creating and maintaining API documentation.

-While feathers-swagger automatically generates API documentation from your service definitions, custom descriptions, examples, and parameter details are essential for creating useful documentation.
-Without these, the documentation will contain only generic placeholders that provide little value to API consumers.

 The iR Engine uses [Feathers.js](https://feathersjs.com/) and [feathers-swagger](https://github.com/feathersjs-ecosystem/feathers-swagger) to automatically generate OpenAPI documentation from service definitions and schema files.

+The guides below will help you understand the architecture and provide practical steps for creating effective API documentation.

 ## Quick navigation